GreatTeacher-81/BotLi/README.md

 # Overview

+This is A Frok By Me
+i Edit it i replaced a terminal interface with a web interface! i also make the token bot lichess better by make it into secret!

 **BotLi** is a bot for Lichess.
 It connects any [UCI](https://backscattering.de/chess/uci/) engine with the [Lichess Bot API](https://lichess.org/api#tag/Bot).

 It has a customizable support of Polyglot opening books, a variety of supported online opening books and an online endgame tablebase.
 It can query local Syzygy and Gaviota endgame tablebases.